When we're needed

 What time of year do you think about marketing your practice?
 Well, if you are like a lot of doctors, you probably think about marketing mostly during your slow seasons.
 And the logical knee-jerk reaction would be to go out and run some ads.
 Makes sense, right?
 Wrong!

 It turns out that your slow seasons are absolutely the worst possible times of year for you to market your practice.
-While it would be great if prospective patients thought about you all the time, people have a natural predisposition to think of you during certain times of year.
+Your patients and the general public have a natural predisposition to think of you only during certain times of year.

 Just as winter coats don't sell well in August, it will be very difficult to motivate prospective patients during the wrong times of year.